Citrix-TechSpecialist/NetScaler-in-AWS-101/EC2/Deploy-NS/README.md

   Once created, select the interface and attach it to the NetScaler EC2 instance.

   ![NetScaler ADC EC2 Instance](images/AWS-EC2-nsadc-client-eni.gif)
+ >Before rebooting in the step below make sure that you save your NetScaler config with the save button.

-3. Reboot the instace from the [EC2 Dashboard](https://console.aws.amazon.com/ec2/).
+3. Reboot the instance from the [EC2 Dashboard](https://console.aws.amazon.com/ec2/).
 Note that a warm or hot attach of an additional network interface like this requires you to manually bring up the second interface (by rebooting or via CLI.
 [Only instances running Amazon Linux or Windows Server automatically recognize the warm or hot attach and configure themselves.](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) The NetScaler VPX in AWS does not.

   ![NetScaler ADC EC2](images/AWS-EC2-nsadc-reboot.png)